 The target for mission expectation was set based upon continuation of recent performance.
 As per last year's score of 65, this year's raw score of 62 was well below the minimum threshold set for mission expectation.
 Factors beyond the control of Pre-College and ESOL continue to impact enrollment.
 With the economy at an all-time high and unemployment continuing to stay very low, the Pre-College population is likely finding employment and not seeking education.
-While the thriving economy is perhaps impacting ESOL enrollment too, the continuing federal threat to immigrants plays a significant role.
-Below are the enrollments per academic year for the last four years:
+While the thriving economy is perhaps impacting ESOL enrollment too, the continuing federal threat to immigrants plays a significant role as well.